m1k1o/neko/webpage/docs/troubleshooting.md

 Could not connect to RTMP stream "'rtmp://<ingest-url>/live/<stream-key-removed> live=1'" for writing
 ```

-Some ingest servers require the `live=1` parameter in the URL (e.g. nginx-rtmp-module).
-Some do not and do not accept apostrophes (e.g. owncast).
+Some ingest servers require the `live=1` parameter in the URL (e.g. `nginx-rtmp-module`).
+Some do not and do not accept apostrophes (e.g. `owncast`).
 You can try to change the pipeline to:

 ```yaml
 NEKO_CAPTURE_BROADCAST_PIPELINE: "flvmux name=mux ! rtmpsink location={url} pulsesrc device={device} ! audio/x-raw,channels=2 ! audioconvert ! voaacenc ! mux. ximagesrc display-name={display} show-pointer=false use-damage=false ! video/x-raw,framerate=28/1 ! videoconvert ! queue ! x264enc bframes=0 key-int-max=0 byte-stream=true tune=zerolatency speed-preset=veryfast ! mux."
 ```

+See more details in broadcast pipeline [documentation](/docs/v3/configuration/capture#broadcast.pipeline).